COVID‑19 Financial Resources

 - NS 211 has links to services offered by local community and government organizations such as food banks, housing information, and other financial resources.

-- Credit Counselling of Atlantic Canada – Can help advise you on working with creditors and developing budgets.
+- Solve Your Debts (formerly Credit Counselling of Atlantic Canada) – Can help advise you on working with creditors and developing budgets.

 Banks and other bills and expenses

-- Check with your bank to see if you are eligible to defer loan or mortgage payments.
+- Check with your bank or credit union to see if you are eligible to defer loan or mortgage payments.
+Also, drop by a branch to talk about a bank account without monthly fees.
+Most financial institutions in Canada offer no-fee bank accounts to students.
+Bring your student card with you.

-- Check with your utility companies like Nova Scotia Power and home fuel providers about changes in their policies to allow for more flexible payment timelines and grace periods for non-payment.
+- Check with your utility companies like Nova Scotia Power and home heating fuel providers (oil, gas, electricity) about their policies to allow for more flexible payment timelines.
+Setting up a monthly payment of $100 over the whole year can prevent the surprise of a really high heating bill in the winter.

 Adjusting your budget